Space-Eternity-3/SE3-Website/docs/SE3Documentation/DatapackInfo/Craftings.md

 <etc>
 ```

-Page separation is done automatically, when categories bigger than 6 are used in datapack.
+Page separation is done automatically, when categories bigger than 6 are used in a datapack.
 For example when you use category 15, it will be 3rd category of the 2nd page.

+Note: You can set up to 512 categories.

 ## Construction rules